wiz-boc/GitDemo/README.md

 # Git Demo Repo

-This is a demo app for Git course.
+This is a sample repo for Git course.

 ## How to work with Git